 - Metroid loves this.
 Most of the games consists of tracking through partially ruined technology of all kinds of aesthetics, with rusty crashed spaceships and half-ruined bases mixed with wilderness.
 Then again, the technology levels range from Organic Technology to Magitek.

 - Tachyon: The Fringe, both played straight and averted: the Bora rebels use large, heavy fighters that look like they've been put together with pieces of several ships and haphazardly patched up many times, while the GalSpan corporation has nimble, sleek fighters that look like they've just come out of the factory.
-The former is a mining guild which saw no need for dedicated warships (save for occasional pirate raids) until the GalSpan incursion, while the latter is the largest and most powerful Mega Corp in known space likely the only one able to field a Standard Sci-Fi Fleet.
+The former is a mining guild which saw no need for dedicated warships (save for occasional pirate raids) until the GalSpan incursion, while the latter is the largest and most powerful Mega Corp. in known space likely the only one able to field a Standard Sci-Fi Fleet.
 For game balance, Bora ships are slow, bulky things with thick hulls and powerful weapons (repurposed mining equipment).
 GalSpan ships are fast, maneuverable, but fairly weak in terms of hull strength and firepower.
+Also averted by Star Patrol, whose Enforcer fighters are what happens when you take a StarFury, paint it white, and smooth out some of the lines.

 - Timeline-wise, Human Revolution takes place during a Golden Age of technology and Bio-Augmentation but also with significant portions of society being left behind and clear urban decay wherever augmentation hasn't helped.
 The original Deus Ex takes place after a major backlash against augmentation, several high-profile terrorist attacks, and a plague that is threatening to wipe out a large number of people.
 Invisible War takes place after the Collapse, but with society slowly recovering.